econ-ark/REMARK/REMARKs/cstwMPC-RHetero/README.md

     do_min.py -- low resources required to run code (RAM and time) do_all.py -- high resources required to run all code (RAM and time)

+Run the .py files using the ipython console